 - Santander has created sectorial policies formalizing its approach to social and environmental risks in the following sectors: defence, energy, mining & metals, and soft commodities (e.g. palm oil, soil and timber)6.
 Each sectorial policy describes prohibited or restricted financing activities.
 The Energy Sector Policy regulates energy customers and projects financing, particularly regarding oil & natural gas, coal, nuclear, hydroelectric and bioenergy.
-The Policy explicitly sets the list of Santander's exclusion activities. - Santander has also formalized a Climate Change and Management Policy explaining its commitment to climate change.
-This Policy has been converted into action with the creation of two specific task forces: - Climate Finance Task Force which objective is to identify the business' risks and opportunities of climate change and the low-carbon economy, and to define the Bank's strategy and position regarding climate change. - Social, environmental and reputational risk Task Force which objective is to assess the reputational risk stemming from any financial transaction with a social or environmental impact and issues non-binding recommendations to the relevant decision-making body. - Finally, Santander is a signatory of the Equator Principles since 2009 and a founding member of the Banking Environment Initiative, which objective is to redirect capital to sustainable development.
-In 2017, the Group helped finance new renewable energy projects in Brazil, Germany, Mexico, the United Kingdom and the United States, equivalent to a total installed capacity of 3,390 megawatts.
+The Policy explicitly sets the list of Santander's exclusion activities. - Santander has also formalized a Climate Change and Management Policy explaining its commitment, and has created two specific task forces: - Climate Finance Task Force, which objective is to identify the business' risks and opportunities of climate change and low-carbon economy, and to define the Bank's strategy and position regarding climate change. - Social, Environmental and Reputational Risk Task Force, which objective is to assess the reputational risks stemming from any financial transaction with a social or environmental impact and to issue non-binding recommendations to the relevant decision-making body. - Finally, Santander is a signatory of the Equator Principles since 2009 and a founding member of the Banking Environment Initiative, which objective is to redirect capital to sustainable development.
+In 2017, the Santander helped to finance new renewable energy projects in Brazil, Germany, Mexico, the United Kingdom and the United States, equivalent to a total installed capacity of 3,390 megawatts.

-By issuing a Bond to finance and refinance Eligible Projects, Santander coherently responds to its commitment to facilitate the transition to a low-carbon economy, fight against climate change as well as it aligns to the main issues of the sector in terms of environmental responsibility.
+By creating a Programme to issue Green, Social and Sustainable Bonds aiming to finance and refinance green, social and sustainable projects and assets, Santander coherently responds to its commitment to facilitate the transition to a low-carbon economy, fight against climate change and promote inclusive economy, as well as it aligns to the main issues of its sector in terms of environmental and social responsibility.